raspberrypilearning/target-practice-simplified/en/step_8.md

 **Test:** 🔄 Run your project.
 Fire the arrow in the grass or sky to see the miss message.

-**Choose:** 💭 Change the number of points scored for the different colours.
+**Choose:** 💭 Change the number of points scored for hitting the different colours.

 --- /task ---